 Considering how much time Tincy Eggleston spent touring Texas prisons, it’s a wonder he managed to work so much crime into his short life.

-After these three gangland killings, a Texas Senate committee investigating narcotics added Fort Worth’s underworld to its to-do list.
+After these three Jacksboro Highway gangland killings in 1955, a Texas Senate committee investigating narcotics added Fort Worth’s underworld to its to-do list.
 Clip is from the September 2, 1955 Dallas Morning News.

 And the body count continued to rise.
-In 1956 gambler Charles Frank Cates, who had been questioned in the Harris car bombing, was in a house behind Chenault’s Dining Place on the Highway.
+In 1956 gambler Charles Frank Cates, who had been questioned in the Harris car-bombing, was in a house behind Chenault’s Dining Place on the highway.
 He was counting money when the phone rang.
 Cates picked up the receiver, and the house exploded.
 Under the house police found wires that ran 250 feet down Jacksboro Highway.
-Police suspected that one man had phoned Cates from a phone booth on the Highway and that another man in a car nearby had detonated the bomb when signaled by the first man.
+Police suspected that one man had phoned Cates from a telephone on the highway—possibly from Chenault’s—and that another man in a car nearby had detonated the bomb when signaled by the first man.

 A few weeks later Cates heard his phone ring again.
 Tempting fate, he answered.
 Cates told his wife he had to go meet a man.
-Police found Cates’s shotgunned body within a mile of the well that had yielded the body of Tincy Eggleston.
+Police found Cates’s shotgunned body in his car within a mile of the well that had yielded the body of Tincy Eggleston in 1955.

 “Shotgun blast”: the death certificate of Charles Frank Cates.

-By 1957, as the broom of last straws continued to sweep the Highway, Gene Paul Norris was on the FBI’s Ten Most Wanted list.
+By 1957, as the broom of last straws continued to sweep the highway, Gene Paul Norris was on the FBI’s Ten Most Wanted list.
 And he had achieved that ranking before he planned the biggest crime of his career.
 Norris planned to rob a bank.
-But not just any bank: the branch of Fort Worth National Bank that was located in Carswell Air Force Base and held the base’s payroll of $225,000 ($1.8 million today).
+But not just any bank.
+No. Norris planned to rob the branch of Fort Worth National Bank that was located in Carswell Air Force Base and held the base’s payroll of $225,000 ($1.8 million today).
 But police found out about the plan, and when Norris and his accomplice made a practice run along their escape route, police were waiting.
 Norris was killed in a shootout with police after a high-speed chase on—where else?—Jacksboro Highway.
 Clip is from the April 30, 1957 Dallas Morning News.

 Police Chief Cato Hightower said that with the death of Norris police could close the books on nine local murders, including those of Eggleston, Green, and Cates.